-Do career guidance programs actually have any place in a nation like Nigeria?
+Do vocational guidance programs actually have any place in a nation like Nigeria?

 We are aware of the fact that there are several policies that work in other nations that do not apply to our nation because of structural and cultural differences.

 Is vocational guidance one of those?
-In this article, I’ll be covering the importance of career guidance and counseling in Nigerian schools (if there are any).
+In this article, I’ll be covering the importance of vocational guidance and counseling in Nigerian schools (if there are any).

 But first, let’s look at what vocational guidance is.

 What Is Vocational Guidance?